 The South American country’s condition is already critical as it is suffering from four digit inflation right now but the latest report shows just how bad the state of things is expected to be in the South American country in the near future.
 The IMF released a comprehensive report on Latin America including some of its better performing neighbors like Chile and Peru.

 “We are projecting a surge in inflation to 1,000,000 per cent by end-2018 to signal that the situation in Venezuela is similar to that in Germany in 1923 or Zimbabwe in the late 2000s.”

 These reports are extremely discouraging but will contribute to a rise in demand for cryptocurrencies in the country to help avoid inflation.

 Central Bank of Chile mastering Bitcoin to fight depreciating petro: The Central Bank of Argentina, Banco Central de la Republica Argentina (BCRA), is studying Bitcoin enthusiastically, according to latest reports from the South American bank.

 A list of books are being asked by the Central Bank, including ‘Mastering Bitcoin: Programming the Open Blockchain 2nd Edition’ and ‘Blockchain Basics A Non-Technical Introduction in 25 steps’.

 These books are expected to help the Central Banking Institute to understand the intricate working of blockchains and cryptocurrencies, thus paving the way for common sense regulations and reform.

 Telegram Alerts from BitcoinNews.com at https://t.me/bconews

-The post South America: Crypto and Blockchain News Roundup, 4th to 10th May 2018 appeared first on BitcoinNews.com.
+The post South America: Crypto and Blockchain News Roundup, 20th to 26th July 2018 appeared first on BitcoinNews.com.